John McCormack

 I would like to thank Derek Walsh for the picture with de Reszke.

-I would like to thank Tom Silverbörg for the recordings (I hear you calling me, Bing Crosby show).
+I would like to thank Thomas Silverbörg for the recordings (I hear you calling me, Bing Crosby show).

 There is a disagreement about John McCormack the opera singer.
 Many consider him a great operatic tenor.
 How does this match up with facts?

 McCormack made his operatic debut in Savona (January 1906) in L'amico Fritz at the Teatro Chiabrera under the name of Giovanni Foli.
-He sang also La cabrera and stayed in Savona for two months.
+He sang also La cabrera (by Gabriel Dupont) and stayed in Savona for two months.
 McCormack sang probably in other small Italian towns.
-He failed to secure an engagement at La Scala, when he cracked a high C during an audition, according to Scott's book The Record of Singing, volume 2.
+He failed to secure an engagement at La Scala, when he cracked a high C during an audition, according to Scott's book The record of singing, volume 2.
 McCormack went back to England and made his debut at Covent Garden in 1907 and stayed there until 1914.
 His Covent Garden seasons comprised the following roles:

 1907, autumn: Cavalleria rusticana 4 times at best (role shared with the great Spanish tenor Viñas); Don Giovanni 2 times; Rigoletto 2 times at best (role shared with Carpi).
 Total number of performances 8 at best.